-Dr. Carmine Gentile’s lab in Sydney is developing bioprinted heart tissue on demand with patient-specific cells to minimize the risk of transplant rejection.
+Dr. Carmine Gentile’s lab in Sydney is developing 3D bioprinted heart tissue with patient cells to solve organ donor shortage and minimize the risk of transplant rejection.

 The leading cause of death globally is heart disease

-There is currently no way to repair damaged heart muscles from heart attacks, so many patients around the world wait on long heart transplant lists.
-Even for the lucky few who find a matching donor, there are more hurdles (i.e., organ viability, geographical distance, immune rejection).
-Therefore, heart disease remains the leading cause of death worldwide.
-According to the World Health Organization, 17.9 million lives are lost each year to cardiovascular diseases.
+Patients all over the world wait on long heart transplant lists.
+A contributing factor for the shortage is that modern medicine can’t repair damaged heart muscles after heart attacks.
+Even the lucky few who find a matching donor, face more hurdles, including organ viability, geographical distance, immune rejection.
+As a result, heart disease remains the leading cause of death worldwide.
+Each year, cccording to the World Health Organization, 17.9 million lives are lost to cardiovascular diseases.

-“We are using the patient’s own stem cells so that there’s no risk of rejection.”
+“We are using the patient’s stem cells so that there’s no risk of rejection.”

-— Dr. Carmine Gentile, whose lab at UTS is working on patient-specific bioprinted heart patches
+— Dr. Carmine Gentile, whose lab at UTS is working on 3D bioprinted heart tissue from patient cells

 Dr. Carmine Gentile, leader of the Cardiovascular Regeneration Group at the University of Technology Sydney (UTS), announced in 2020 that his lab had “developed a technology that can 3D model and bioprint personalized hearts for transplantation, using the patient’s own stem cells so that there’s no risk of rejection.”
-Specifically, the technology identified the optimal conditions for cells to create blood vessels within bioprinted heart patches.
+Specifically, his research identified the optimal conditions to get stem cells to produce blood vessels in the 3D bioprinted heart patches.

-In the 2020 study, a mouse’s cells were bioprinted on CELLINK’s BIO X™ using an alginate-gelatin hydrogel.
+In the 2020 study, the lab bioprinted murine cells on CELLINK’s BIO X™ using an alginate-gelatin hydrogel.
 These bioprinted cardiac cells were allowed to culture for 7 to 14 days until they developed into beating patches of heart tissue.
-During open-heart surgery on the mouse from which the cells originated, the vascularized heart patch was transplanted to a damaged area of the heart.
-The transplant was meant to test the safety of the bioprinted patches and to ensure they had a positive effect on heart function, and both were verified.
+During open-heart surgery on the mouse, the 3D bioprinted vascularized heart patch was transplanted to a damaged area of the heart.
+The transplant was meant to test the safety of the 3D bioprinted heart patch and to ensure it had a positive effect on heart function.
+Both were verified.

 Creating the future of medicine

 “We know patients are in urgent need of a safe alternative to heart transplants,” says Dr. Gentile.
 “We’re working hard to further develop our technology and make sure it can be available in the shortest time possible.”
-As Dr. Gentile’s lab continues focusing on the in vivo testing of the vascularized heart patches and fine-tuning the lab’s protocols, one thing is certain.
-CELLINK will be there to support this enterprising lab’s work, allowing them to one day bioprint human heart tissue for patient-specific regenerative medicine and, thus, create the future of medicine.
+Dr. Gentile’s lab will continue focusing on the in vivo testing of the 3D bioprinted heart tissue and fine-tuning the protocols.
+One thing is certain, CELLINK will be there to support this enterprising lab’s work, allowing them to one day bioprint human heart tissue for patient-specific regenerative medicine and, thus, create the future of medicine.